-- Following the issuance of a Hot or Cold Weather Alert or a Maximum Emergency Generation / Load Management Alertescalating emergency procedures as defined in Manual M-1313: Emergency Operations for the RTO, Mid-Atlantic Dominion or MidAtlantic regions, PJM will increase the Day-ahead Scheduling Reserve requirement to reflect the additional reserves typically carried under such conditions and to ensure that adequate resources are procured to meet real-time load and reserve requirements., provided that the alerts are issued prior to the close of the Day-ahead Market bidding period.
+- Following the issuance of a Hot or Cold Weather Alert or escalating emergency procedures as defined in Manual 13: Emergency Operations for the RTO, Mid-Atlantic Dominion or Mid-Atlantic region, PJM will increase the Day-ahead Scheduling Reserve requirement to reflect the additional reserves typically carried under such conditions and to ensure that adequate resources are procured to meet real-time load and reserve requirements.
 The increased reserve requirement will be applied to the days for which the alert(s) were issued, provided that the alerts are issued prior to the close of the Day-ahead Market bidding period.
-Under such conditions, the hourly Day-ahead Scheduling Reserve requirement will be increased by no more than the following amounts:an additional 3% of the peak load forecast for RFC plus EKPC will be carried as Day-ahead Scheduling Reserve. - The amount of any additional generation committed for that hour by PJM dispatch in advance of the Day-ahead Market in order to account for operational uncertainty - Applied hourlyFor each hour of the day, the greater of: - o difference between submitted fixed demand bids and fForecasted RT load minus for each hour.
-Adjusted Fixed Demand for the hour - 。 Zero - Adjusted Fixed Demand = Total Fixed Demand (1 + Seasonal Conditional Demand Factor) - The Seasonal Conditional Demand Factor scales up fixed demand by the average percentage of additional demand that comes from the net of price sensitive demand bids, decrement bids and increment offers during peak hours (conditional demand) - The Seasonal Conditional Demand Factor will be calculated separately for the winter and summer seasons.
+Under such conditions, the hourly Day-ahead Scheduling Reserve requirement will be increased by no more than the following amounts: - The amount of any additional generation committed for that hour by PJM dispatch in advance of the Day-ahead Market in order to account for operational uncertainty - o Applied hourly for each hour of the day, the greater of: - difference between submitted fixed demand bids and fForecasted RT load minus for each hour Adjusted Fixed Demand for the hour and

+- Zero - Adjusted Fixed Demand = Total Fixed Demand (1 + Seasonal Conditional Demand Factor) - The Seasonal Conditional Demand Factor scales up the sum of Fixed Demand Bids by the average percentage of additional net demand that has historically cleared from the net of price sensitive demand bids, decrement bids and increment offers during peak hours (conditional demand) - The Seasonal Conditional Demand Factor will be calculated separately for the winter and summer seasons.
 The Winter Seasonal Conditional Demand Factor will be based on the top ten peak load days from November through March of the prior year.
 The Summer Seasonal Conditional Demand factor will be based on the top ten peak load days from April through October of the prior year.
-In the event the same season in the prior year was not representative of typical seasonal conditions, PJM may use a different, more typical year as the reference season in this calculation. - For each of the ten peak days within the reference season, PJM will calculate the hourly conditional demand factor for each of the peak hours, which for these purposes are defined as hours beginning 7
+In the event the same season in the prior year was not representative of typical seasonal conditions, PJM may use a different, more typical year as the reference season in this calculation. - For each of the ten peak days within the reference season, PJM will calculate the hourly conditional demand factor for each of the peak hours, which for these purposes are defined as hours beginning 7 through 10 and 17 through 20 in the winter and hours 14 through 19 in the summer. - The Hourly Conditional Demand Factor is calculated as: - Sum(price sensitive demand + decrement bids increment offers) / Sum(fixed demand)

-Formatted: PJM_Bulleted_Outline_1

-Formatted: Indent: Left: 0.75", Tab stops: 1", List tab + Not at 0.75"

-Formatted: Indent: Left: 1.25", Tab stops: 1.5", List tab + Not at 1"

-Formatted: PJM_Bulleted_Outline_1, Indent: Left: 0", Tab stops: Not at 1"

-Manual 11: Energy & Ancillary Services Market Operations Section 11: Overview of the Day-Ahead Scheduling Reserve Market through 10 and 17 through 20 in the winter and hours 14 through 19 in the winter.

-The hourly conditional demand factor is calculated as:

-Sum(price sensitive demand + decrement bids - increment offers) / Sum(fixed demand)

-The hourly conditional demand factors for each day are then averaged to calculate a daily conditional demand factor

-The ten daily conditional demand factors are then averaged to arrive at the Seasonal Conditional Demand Factor

-PJM will calculate the Seasonal Conditional Demand Factors and post them to PJM.com by no later than November 15 of each year.

-Future reserve requirements may be defined locationally based on operation criteria as documented in the PJM Manuals.
+- The Hourly Conditional Demand factors for each day are then averaged to calculate a daily conditional demand factor - The ten daily conditional demand factors are then averaged to arrive at the Seasonal Conditional Demand Factor - PJM will calculate the Seasonal Conditional Demand Factors and post them to PJM.com by no later than November 15 of each year. - Future reserve requirements may be defined locationally based on operation criteria as documented in the PJM Manuals.

-11.2.2 Day-ahead Scheduling Reserve Market Eligibility
+11.2.2 Day-Ahead Scheduling Reserve Market Eligibility